philippinespire/pire_cssl_data_processing/README.md

 # you should now be in the dir that holds your CSSL repo dir (e.g. shotgun_PIRE)
 # DO NOT do this if you are in e1garcia dir on wahab
+# DO NOT do this if you are in /archive/carpenterlab/pire dir on wahab
 git clone https://github.com/cbirdlab/dDocentHPC.git
 ```